GNU Astronomy Utilities

 build/stack-*median.fits \

-• The standard deviation is itself heavily influenced by the presence of outliers.
-Therefore a sufficiently small number of outliers can expand the standard deviation such that they stay within the boundaries.
+• The standard deviation is itself heavily influenced by the presence of outliers (as we have shown above).
+Therefore a sufficiently small number of outliers can cause an over-estimation of the standard deviation.
+This can be strong enough to keep those from getting clipped!

-• When the outliers do not constitute a clearly distinct distribution like the example here, sigma-clipping will not be able to separate them like here.
+• When the outliers do not constitute a clearly distinct distribution like the example here, \(\sigma\)-clipping will not be able to separate them (see the bimodal histogram above for situations that \(\sigma\)-clipping is useful).

 $ grep ^profsum script.sh